RedDragonWebDesign/LandOfLafton/README.md

 ## List of quests

-1. Lafton 1 - fight thieves
+1. Lafton 1 - fight thieves. part 1 is before you have the thieves guild battle. part 2 is before you have the outside of town battle.
 2. Goblin Caves -
 3. Hobgoblin Pass / Giant Pass -
 4. Drow 1 & Drow 2 -
-5. Lafton - revenge party?
-Or Fror's Place?
+5. Lafton 2 - you get this quest if you attack Olaf in the room on level 6 of the keep.
+5 steps after doing so, you will be attacked by more guards one time.
 6. Bugbear Caves -
 7. Bugbear Caves - on alert
 8. Eldman's Fortress -